 Asian Health & Service Center

-New construction of a 29,000-square-foot facility for Asian Health & Service Center offices and service programs, plus 4,800 square feet of ground-floor leasable space.
+New construction of a 29,000-square-foot facility for Asian Health & Service Center offices and service programs, including 4,800 square feet of ground-floor leasable space.

 Asian Health & Service Center (AHSC) has served the Portland-metro area’s Asian community since 1983, providing access to quality health care and acting as the bridge between Asian and American cultures.
 AHSC’s new 29,000-square-foot facility in outer Southeast Portland’s Lents neighborhood replaces AHSC’s much smaller main office in southeast Portland and serves as a welcoming center for Portland’s diverse Asian communities.
 The new, customized center has enabled AHSC to expand its intergenerational health and social services, which include culturally sensitive health care, health education, and meals and classes for seniors.